 If you’ve been skeptical about the power of email as a marketing tool, you might want to reconsider your position.

-A 2018 report by Statista found that an average of 269 billion emails were sent each day in 2017, with that number projected to grow to more than 333 billion emails by 2022.
+A 2018 report by Statista found that an average of 269 billion emails were sent each day in 2017, with that number projected to grow to more than 333 billion emails (with 4.3 active users) by 2022.
 And, according to a 2017 survey by Adobe, nearly 53 percent of email users check their mail more than 10 times a day.

 With numbers like that, it’s no wonder that so many salespeople focus heavily on email as a marketing tool.
-But, just in case you still need a little convincing, keep reading for five compelling reasons that you can’t afford notto use email (along with a few resources that will help you kickstart your own campaigns).
+But, just in case you still aren’t sold on why you need to email clients, keep reading for five compelling reasons that you can’t afford notto use email (along with a few free email marketing resources that will help you kick-start your own campaigns).

-Simply put: email is a great way to build relationships.
+Simply put: emailing clients is a great way to build relationships.
 While some marketers feel that they can get more accomplished with a client over the phone or in person, there are some real benefits to sending an email instead.

-- Some prospects won’t pick up a sales call, but they might be persuaded to open an email with a compelling subject line.
+- Less aggressive.
+Some prospects won’t pick up a sales call, but they might be persuaded to open an email with a compelling subject line.

-- Emails are a great way to stay in touch with past clients, especially around holidays and life milestones.
+- Great for retention.
+Emails are a great way to stay in touch with past clients, especially around holidays and life milestones.

-If you’re looking for a way to really stand out in your email marketing, consider sending the digital edition of your magazine from ReminderMedia.
-It’s full of delicious recipes and shareable articles and, best of all, contains your branding—reminding everyone you send it to of the immense value you offer.
+If you’re looking for a way to really stand out in your email marketing, consider sending one of our digital magazines.
+They are one of the four digital marketing tools you get with our Digital Marketing Platform.
+They’re full of delicious recipes and shareable articles and best of all, they’re personally branded for you—reminding everyone you send it to of the immense value you offer.

 As with any other form of marketing, what you get out of email depends heavily on what you put into it.
-Having said that, there are two big reasons that businesspeople are so keen on email.
+Having said that, there are two big reasons that businesspeople are so keen on email: it’s relatively inexpensive, and it gets results.

-Digital marketers have been touting email’s ROI potential for years, and that’s shown few signs of slowing down.
+Digital marketers have been touting email’s ROI potential for years, and it has shown few signs of slowing down.
 A 2018 study from DMA found an ROI of £32.38, which translates to $42 for each dollar spent.

 If you’re a real estate agent, financial advisor, or other service-based sales professional, millennials are one of your biggest target demographics, as they’re expected to make up 75% of the workforce by 2025.